 Originally from Bristol, Annie took up the clarinet at the age of eight and went on to study at the Royal Academy of Music in London.
 After graduating, she worked for BBC Radio 3 before moving to Newcastle.
 She has played in many orchestras including Royal Northern Sinfonia and has taught woodwind and Clarinet throughout the region.
 Annie’s positions include Programme Leader for wind and brass on Sage Gateshead’s Young Musicians Programme and she has been involved with In Harmony Newcastle Gateshead since it’s inception.
 Annie enjoys travelling and cooking and going to visit her two grown-up children.

-Charlotte Kennedy (Ensemble Leader)
+Charlotte Kennedy (Violin)

 Charlotte grew up in Northumberland and began learning the violin at school before joining Sage Gateshead’s Young Musicians Programme Centre for Advanced Training.
 From a young age she knew she wanted a career in which she could help others enrich their lives through music, so she went on to study music at the University of Durham.
 Since graduating with First Class Honours in 2015, she has enjoyed a varied career as a musical educator and performer and joined the In Harmony Newcastle Gateshead team in 2018.